yarenty/quotes/src_motivation/unknown.md

 Motivation -> ability -> opportunity.
 I'm convinced that about half of what separates the succesfull entrepreneurs from the non-successful ones is pure perserverance - Steve Jobs
-It does not matter how slowly you go as long as you do not stop - Confucius
+It does not matter how slowly you go as long as you do not stop - Confucius Do the best, God will do the rest!
+Most of people give up on some stage! - Be obsessed!
+If today were last day of my life,, would I want to do what I am about to do today!